New Home Prices Climb in Baltimore According to Newest Figures, Sales Decrease

-A total of 3,526 new homes were sold during the 12 months that ended in October, up from 3,479 for the year that ended in September.
+A total of 3,646 new homes were sold during the 12 months that ended in March, down from 3,684 for the year that ended in February.

-As a percentage of overall housing closings, new home closings accounted for 10.8% of overall housing closings.
-A year ago, 10.3% of total closings were new home closings.
-For new and existing homes, closings climbed year-over-year in October after also increasing in September year-over-year.
+Of the total number of closings, new home closings made up 10.2%.
+A year earlier, new home closings made up 10.9% of total closings.
+For new and existing homes, closings declined in March after also declining in February year-over-year.

 Pricing and Mortgage Trends

 For newly sold homes, the average price gained 19.8% year-over-year in March to $459,760 per unit.
 This rise is an improvement over the 11.5% bump in February year-over-year.